CASFRI/CASFRI/README.md

 ![Workflow diagram](workflow_diagram.jpg)

+# Translation procedure
+The steps to produce a complete build of the CASFRI database are detailed in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
+A subset of these steps can be used to translate a single dataset as follows:

+1. Set up the config.sh or config.bat file with you system settings
+2. Load the dataset into PostgreSQL (e.g. AB03) by launching either the .bat (conversion/bat/load_ab03.bat) or .sh (conversion/sh/load_ab03.sh) loading script in a Bash or DOS command window.
+3. Load the translation tables into PostgreSQL by launching the CASFRI/translation/load_tables.sh (or .bat) script.
+4. Install the PostgreSQL Table Translation Framework and the CASFRI Helper Functions
+    1. Install the last version of the PostgreSQL Table Translation Framework extension file using the install.sh (or .bat) script.
+This step produces a file named table_translation_framework--x.y.z.sql in the Postgresql/XX/share/extension folder.
+    2. In pgAdmin, load the Table Translation Framework and the CASFRI Helper Functions:
+      1. CREATE the table_translation_framework extension and test it using the engineTest.sql, helperFunctionsTest.sql and helperFunctionsGISTest.sql scripts.
+Fix any non passing test (by fixing the function tested or the test itself).
+      2. Load the CASFRI Helper Functions with the helperFunctionsCASFRI.sql script and test them using the helperFunctionsCASFRITest.sql.
+5. Run the translation by launching the workflow sql script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).

+The steps to add a new inventory to the CASFRI database are detailed in issue [#471](https://github.com/edwardsmarc/CASFRI/issues/471).

 # Temporalization
 All translated datasets are combined into a single historical database that allows querying for the best available inventory information at any point in time accross the full CASFRI coverage.
 The historical database is created using the [produceHistoricalTable.sql](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/04_produceHistoricalTable) script as described in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
 The output is a historical database that uses the photo year of each polygon as the reference date to determine its valid start and end time.
 No polygons overlap in time or space, so for any given location at any time, there is only one valid set of CASFRI records.
 In cases where source polygons overlap in space and time, the polygon containing the most complete information is prioritized.